 - a.
-Travel,
+Travel;

 - b.
-Equipment purchases over \$300,
+Equipment purchases over \$300;

 - c.
-Facility improvement, and
+Facility improvement; and

 - d.
 Legal fees or patent preparation costs.

 - I. APPLICATION REVIEW AND APPROVAL.
-Applications will be reviewed to ascertain compliance with the requirements in an Incentive Solicitation on a rolling, first-come, first-serve basis through the end of the Incentive Solicitation Period or until the funds available for the Incentive Program have been exhausted.
+Applications will be reviewed to ascertain compliance with the requirements in an Incentive Solicitation through the end of the Incentive Solicitation Period or until the funds available for the Incentive Program have been exhausted.
+For Incentive Solicitations supported by funding levels large enough to enable awards to all or most of the expected Applicants in the Incentive Solicitation Period at or close to the maximum amount allowable under these Guidelines, this review will occur on a first-come, first-served basis.
 Date and time of receipt of the complete Application (including all required documents) will be used to establish the order for consideration of Applications.

-Applications will be approved on the basis of satisfactory compliance with all requirements as stated in these Guidelines and in the Incentive Solicitation.

-- J. APPEAL.
+However, for Incentive Solicitations supported by significantly lower funding levels, the Board's Executive Director may, with approval by a majority of a quorum of the Board, employ other bases that the Board deems appropriate for a given Incentive Solicitation.
+Such bases must be consistent with the overall objectives of the Incentive Program, must be specified in the applicable Incentive Solicitation, and may include, but are not limited to, factors such as the economic distress level of the county of the Applicant's Principal Place of Business, the Applicant's size, the number of previous Match Awards received by the Applicant, the potential of the Applicant to acquire Phase II or other funding, the commercial potential of the Applicant's innovation, the Applicant's primary business activity, an assessment of the Applicant's team, and the distribution of federal funding agency awards within the State.
+Applications will be approved on the basis of satisfactory compliance with all requirements, as stated in these Guidelines and in the Incentive Solicitation. - J. APPEAL.
 If the Executive Director denies an Application, the Applicant may appeal this decision to the full Board, by written notice within thirty (30) days of the date of the denial notification or return of the Application, requesting reconsideration of the Application.
 Any reconsideration will be subject to availability of funds. - K. GRANT AGREEMENT.
 The terms under which an Incentive Award is made will be reflected in a grant agreement between the State of North Carolina and the Recipient.
 Terms of performance in the grant agreement will include but will not be limited to the following: - 1.
-The Recipient shall comply with all requirements described in these Guidelines and the Incentive Solicitation, - 2.
-The Recipient shall respond to the Board's annual Incentive Program survey for a period of up to three years following receipt of the Incentive Award, - The Recipient shall maintain records and accounts verifying the application of all Incentive Award funds received for a minimum of three years and shall make such records available to the Board, upon request, - 4.
-The Recipient shall prepare and submit to the Board a final report as outlined in the Incentive Solicitation within 30 days of notification of the Federal Phase I contract award or denial. - 5.
-The Recipient shall affirm that Recipient has not and will not solicit funds from other sources that duplicate the purpose of the Incentive Award.
+The Recipient shall comply with all requirements described in these Guidelines and the Incentive Solicitation; - 2.
+The Recipient shall respond to the Board's annual Incentive Program survey for a period of up to five (5) years following receipt of the Incentive Award; - 3.
+The Recipient shall maintain records and accounts verifying the application of all Incentive Award funds received for a minimum of three (3) years and shall make such records available to the Board upon request;